 These are a big one, and definitely shouldn’t be overlooked when considering if you should hire an attorney.
 Again, it may seem like a lot of money to put down up front, but consider what is likely to happen after your DUI trial.
 There’s the possibility of jail time, which can jeopardize your job situation.
 Should you lose your job because of a DUI conviction, you could be missing out on thousands of dollars until you land a new job.
 If you hire an attorney, you increase your chances or beating the charge and staying out of trouble with your job.
 Additionally, as we mentioned above, your attorney can appear in court on your behalf, so you won’t need to take time off of work or waste vacation days to fight your charge.

 Another hidden cost is your future insurance premiums.
 You can expect a dramatic increase in your car insurance premium after a DUI conviction.
 I’ve seen premiums double, triple and even quadruple after a DUI, which means you may not be able to afford coverage.
+So getting car insurance is essential if you want to still be legally in charge of a vehicle.
+Perhaps even finding the cheapest car insurance quote can benefit you even more.
 Proof of insurance is mandatory in most states, so if you put off paying your premium, you could end up with another ticket if you’re picked up for driving without insurance.
 Lastly, if your job requires you to drive a lot or carry valid insurance, you could end up losing your job if you can’t pay your premium.

 Fighting a DUI can be a long a harrowing process, but you don’t have to do it alone.
 As you can see, an attorney can help save you money in the long run, even if you have to pay a lump sum up front.
 In fact, depending on the nature of your case, some attorneys will be willing to work out a payment plan so you can make payments when it’s more convenient for you.
 To talk with an attorney about your options, contact us today.